Evolutionary-Intelligence/DistributedEvolutionaryComputation/SI/PSO-CBO.md

 }

 @article{2016-PNAS,
-  title={Polymorphism and electronic structure of polyimine and its potential significance for prebiotic chemistry on Titan}, author={Rahm, Martin and Lunine, Jonathan I and Usher, David A and Shalloway, David}, journal={Proceedings of the National Academy of Sciences}, volume={113},
+  title={Polymorphism and electronic structure of polyimine and its potential significance for prebiotic chemistry on {Titan}}, author={Rahm, Martin and Lunine, Jonathan I and Usher, David A and Shalloway, David}, journal={Proceedings of the National Academy of Sciences}, volume={113},